 These use a threaded rod system and, like belt drive openers, are a less noisy option than chain drives.
 They require minimal maintenance as they have fewer moving parts than other types; this means they open and close more smoothly.

 Jackshaft Garage Door Opener

 Jackshaft openers are less common but gaining popularity; they are wall-mounted, particularly useful if you have a high ceiling garage.
 While rail-mounted openers can limit your overhead space, as jackshaft openers are wall-mounted, you can use the extra space to provide additional storage room.

 DIY Install vs. Professional Install

 Installing a garage door by yourself can be done.
-If you want to save money and get a good understanding of how your garage door mechanism works so that you can carry out any future repairs and maintenance, it could be a good choice.
+It could be a good choice if you want to save money and get a good understanding of how your garage door mechanism works so that you can carry out any future repairs and maintenance.
 However, it is not recommended unless you have complete confidence in your abilities and the practical knowledge to back it up.
-A poorly installed garage door can result in it breaking and voiding its warranty or could even cause injury or death to a family member.
+A poorly installed garage door can break and void its warranty or cause injury or death to a family member.